nicslabdev/MOTAM-Scanner/README.md

 ## Compiling the applications

-If you want to compile the project, you can use GCC and Eclipse.
-Put the downloaded folder into
+If you modify the code and you need to recompile the code, put the folders inside nRF52 into

-	\nRF5_SDK_15.2.0\examples\ble_central folder.
+	\nRF5_SDK_15.3.0\MOTAM_apps folder.

-More info about using GCC and Eclipse [here](https://devzone.nordicsemi.com/tutorials/b/getting-started/posts/development-with-gcc-and-eclipse).
+There are several ways for developing code in nRF52, we have done this with SEGGER Embedded Studio for ARM V4.12.